ahmetfeyziates/python_engineer_assessment/README.md

 * Write code to peform at least two types of the cleaning.

-**Proper functions have been written to apply the first two cleanings on the data.**
+**Proper functions have been written to apply the first two cleanings mentioned above on the data.**

 * Write unit tests to show the data cleaning functions work as expected.